bertjan/graal-native-image-aws-lambda/README.md

 aws iam create-role --role-name lambda-role --path "/service-role/" --assume-role-policy-document file://policy.json
 ```

-Note the ARN that is returned, you need it in one of the next steps.
+Note the ARN that is returned, you need the account number (part of the ARN) in one of the next steps.

 Building the native image